 Another Hobart river cruise sightseeing option is a lunch or dinner cruise on the Derwent River.
 The relaxing ride is complemented with on-board commentary of the best Hobart sights.
 Get the details!

-Getting There: You’ll find Lady Nelson docked on the Pier at Constitution Dock next to Fish Frenzy and T42°.
+Get There: You’ll find Lady Nelson docked on the Pier at Constitution Dock next to Fish Frenzy.

 Royal Tasmanian Botanical Gardens

-If you have time to fit one more Hobart attraction in your itinerary, spend the afternoon in the Hobart Botanical Gardens.
-The gardens were established in 1818, making it one of the oldest botanic gardens in the world.
+If you have time to fit one more Hobart attraction in your itinerary, spend the afternoon in the Botanic Gardens.
+Established in 1818, it’s one of the oldest botanical gardens in the world.
 The 35-acre grounds boast native and rare plant species, intertwining walking paths and a cafe.

 Getting There: The Hobart Botanic Garden is located north of the CBD – and it is a bit of a walk.
-Unfortunately, there are no public buses that stop at the gardens, but the double-decker tourist bus (which we share details on in a minute) has a stop at the Botanic Gardens.
+Unfortunately, there are no public buses that stop at the gardens, but the double-decker tourist bus does (which we share details on in a minute).

 Hobart Museums

 Alternatively, instead of spending a day outdoors, consider visiting one of the magnificent museums in Hobart.
-Two fantastic museums are located near the docks: Tasmanian Museum and Maritime Museum.
+Two fantastic choices are located near the docks: Tasmanian Museum and Maritime Museum.

 Tasmanian Museum and Art Gallery